 In addition, you need to ensure proper installation of the valley flashing.
 Some roofers install the valley flashing itself and that causes water leakages.
 While installing valley flashing, you need to ensure that it has been layered underneath of the shingles instead of keeping it on the top of the shingles.
 Also, the U-shape of the metal must face the valley.
 Otherwise, unexpected water entry will cause flashing or shingle deterioration.

 Incorrect Use of Nails

 If you do not use the required amount of nails and do not utilize them properly, then shingles might slip down from your roof.
+Or pop up, leaving places for Pigeons to nest.
+Experts at Pigeons Solutions Phoenix say that is one of the main causes for pigeon problems.
 Make sure that you are using four nails per shingle and use six nails for roofs with steep grades.
 Your nails should not drive into the self-sealing strip as well.

 Improper Planning for Ice Dams

 In cold climates, ice dams might form at your roofline and that will force water under your shingles if your roof is not insulated properly.
 You can prevent this condition by putting down an underlayer or by adding an additional layer.
 Both these will protect your roof from melting ice water.

 While installing shingles, it is always important to ensure that air can escape from the ceiling and attics.
 In the absence of proper ventilation, it can cause moisture buildup and can damage your shingle material.